GDRomaine/cia_factbook_sql_queries/README.md

 ## cia_factbook_sql_queries

-In this project, I query `factbook.db`, a database storing all the information from the [CIA World Factbook](https://www.cia.gov/the-world-factbook/), a data souce compiled by the United States Central Intelligence Agency storing information on 267 world entities.
+In this project, I query `factbook.db`, a database storing all the information from the [CIA World Factbook](https://www.cia.gov/the-world-factbook/), a data source compiled by the United States Central Intelligence Agency storing information on 267 world entities.
 It was provided to me by [dataquest.io](https://www.dataquest.io/).